 Address: Hillbrow Tower, Banket St, Johannesburg, 2038

 Yeah, yeah it’s not in Johannesburg but it’s still part of the metropolis, right?
 The most iconic feature of the Sandton skyline stands out like a spire on the horizon.
 The Michelangelo Hotel is where celebrities and world leaders stay when they visit the city.
 From Justin Bieber to Barack Obama and just about every other A-grade celebrity in between.
 At 140 meters tall and between R30 000 and R60 000 per square meter per month, The Michelangelo Hotel is nothing but the most exclusive kind of real estate in Africa.

 Address: 135 West St, Sandton, Johannesburg, 2196

 Late but not least, Ponte City.
 This high rise was almost turned into a vertical prison until developers snatched it from ruin.
 This once-upon-a-time slum of a skyscraper boasts a 100% upper-middle-class occupancy.
-Ponte is an iconic point of interest and acts as a beacon to the neighbourhood of Hillbrow.
-Though the neighbourhood itself has a bad reputation it’s seen an ample amount of upliftment since Ponte’s redevelopment.
+Ponte is an iconic point of interest and acts as a beacon to the neighborhood of Hillbrow.
+Though the neighborhood itself has a bad reputation it’s seen an ample amount of upliftment since Ponte’s redevelopment.

 Address: Joe Slovo Dr, Johannesburg, 2198

 By Shawn Greyling

 Have you been to any or all of these glass and concrete monsters?
 Let us know in the comments section below.
 Help us spread the love for Jozi by sharing this article on social media.